-HISTORIC ZONING RECOMMENDATION
+HISTORIC ZONING RECOMMENDATION Approve with conditions

 • Recommend Phase I archaeological testing.
 Contact Adam Fracchia, adam.fracchia@nashville.gov, with questions.

 TREE PRESERVATION AND LANDSCAPING RECOMMENDATION Approve

 - Must comply with all regulations in the Stormwater Management Manual at the time of final submittal. - Any discharge to or modifications to a sinkhole shall be approved by MWS Staff and TDEC as necessary.